 “I can deal with Stalin.
 He is honest but smart as hell.”
 Harry Truman, 1945

-I want to end this on the positive note because the game deserves it.
+I want to end this on a positive note because the game deserves it.
 It’s a very good two-player war game with a lot of strategic options and paths to pursue.
 The educational factor/historic accuracy is exceptional, as already mentioned.

 For me, it lacks the fun factor slightly, but as far as I understand, the Cold War itself was not a very fun event, so in that regard, I understand that the authors wanted to catch that atmosphere.